On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Introduction and main results

-In the literature, many results about the relation between a Riemannian four-manifold $M$ and its twistor space $Z$ were achieved starting from the hypothesis that $M$ is self-dual: for instance, Atiyah, Hitchin and Singer, in \cite{athisin}, introduced an almost complex structure $J$ on $Z_-$ and showed that $M$ is a self-dual manifold if and only if $J$ is integrable, i.e. the associated Nijenhuis tensor $N_J$ vanishes identically, while Eells and Salamon, in \cite{elsal}, defined an almost complex structure $\JJ$ on $Z_-$ which is never integrable.
-In 1985, Friedrich and Grunewald (\cite{frigru}) showed that $(Z_-,g_t)$ is Einstein if and only if $M$ is Einstein, self-dual and with positive scalar curvature.
-Some important characterization theorems for Einstein self-dual manifolds were proved by Jensen and Rigoli (\cite{jenrig}) and by Davidov and Mu\v{s}karov (see \cite{mus},\cite{davmus1}, \cite{davmus2}, \cite{davmus3}), starting from the classification of the almost Hermitian manifolds due to Gray and Hervella (\cite{grayher}).
+In the literature, many results about the relation between a Riemannian four-manifold $M$ and its twistor space $Z$ were achieved starting from the hypothesis that $M$ is half conformally flat: for instance, Atiyah, Hitchin and Singer, in \cite{athisin}, introduced an almost complex structure $J_+$ on $Z_{\pm}$ and showed that $M$ is a self-dual (resp., anti-self-dual) manifold if and only if $J_+$ is integrable on $Z_-$ (resp., on $Z_+$), i.e. the associated Nijenhuis tensor $N_{J_+}$ vanishes identically, while Eells and Salamon, in \cite{elsal}, defined an almost complex structure $J_-$ on $Z_{\pm}$ which is never integrable.
+In 1985, Friedrich and Grunewald (\cite{frigru}) characterized Einstein twistor spaces $(Z,g_t)$ as the ones whose base manifold is Einstein, half conformally flat and with positive scalar curvature.
+Some important characterization theorems for Einstein self-dual manifolds were proved by Jensen and Rigoli (\cite{jenrig}), Friedrich and Kurke (\cite{frikur}) and by Davidov and Mu\v{s}karov (see, for instance, \cite{mus}, \cite{davmusherm}, \cite{davmus1}, \cite{davmus2} and \cite{davmuskahl}), starting from the classification of the almost Hermitian manifolds due to Gray and Hervella (\cite{grayher}).
+In 1985, O' Brian and Rawnsley generalized the Atiyah-Hitchin-Singer twistor theory to higher dimensions, studying the problem of integrability of certain complex structures and proving a necessary and sufficient condition of integrability which involves the vanishing of the Bochner tensor for the underlying manifold (see \cite{obrian}).
 In the recent paper \cite{fuzhou}, the authors exploit the moving frame formalism to study, among other things, the so-called balanced and first Gauduchon metric conditions on the twistor spaces of a Riemannian four-manifold.

 In this paper we start from the following questions: \begin{enumerate} \item Is it possible to introduce a framework that could simplify the study of the Riemannian and Hermitian features of the twistor space associated to a Riemannian four-dimensional manifold? \item Given an \emph{Einstein four-manifold} $M$, is it possible to find new and interesting properties of its associated twistor space?